jsfxfs/CLM/README.md

 # License

-Distributed under the Apache License Version 2.0 License.
-See `LICENSE.txt` for more information.
+This software is distributed under the Gaussian-Splatting License owned by **Inria** and **the Max Planck Institut for Informatik (MPII)**.
+The license grants non-exclusive rights to use the software for research purposes to research users (both academic and industrial), free of charge, for non-commercial use only.

+See `LICENSE.txt` for the complete license terms and conditions.

 # Reference